Microlocal Morse theory of wrapped Fukaya categories: Review of categorical notions

 For two ($\ainf$ or dg) categories $\C$ and $\D$, we use the notation

-to refer to the ($\ainf$) category of $\ainf$ functors from $\C$ to $\D$ (compare \cite[\S (1d)]{seidelbook}, noting that we consider here homologically unital functors).
+to refer to the ($\ainf$) category of $\ainf$ functors from $\C$ to $\D$ (compare \cite[Sec.\ (1d)]{seidelbook}, noting that we consider here homologically unital functors).
 Note that $\Fun(\C,\D)$ is in fact a dg category whenever $\D$ is.
-The morphism space between $f,g \in \Fun(\C,\D)$ is the \emph{derived} space of natural transformations (not to be confused with the space of strict natural transformations which can be defined in the dg setting, but not in the more general $\ainf$ setting).
+The morphism space between $f,g \in \Fun(\C,\D)$ is the \emph{derived} space of natural transformations (as opposed to the space of strict natural transformations, which can be defined in the dg setting but not in the more general $\ainf$ setting).

-An $\ainf$ functor functor $f: \C \to \D$ is called fully faithful (essentially surjective, an equivalence) if the induced functor on cohomology categories $H^*(f): H^*(\C) \to H^*(\D)$ is.
+An $\ainf$ functor $f: \C \to \D$ is called fully faithful (essentially surjective, an equivalence) if the induced functor on cohomology categories $H^*(f): H^*(\C) \to H^*(\D)$ is.
 We use freely the similar notion of a bilinear $\ainf$ functor $\C \times \D \to \E$ (see \cite{lyubashenkomultilinear}), which are themselves objects of an $\ainf$ category which is dg if $\E$ is.

-Denote by $\Mod\ZZ$ the dg category of (implicitly $\ZZ$-linear, $\ZZ$-graded, and cofibrant) chain complexes (i.e., dg $\ZZ$-modules).
+Denote by $\Mod\ZZ$ the dg category of dg $\ZZ$-modules, i.e.\ the category of (implicitly $\ZZ$-graded) unbounded complexes of $\ZZ$-modules localized at acyclic complexes.
+When relevant, we take as our model of this category cofibrant complexes of $\ZZ$-modules.

 A left (respectively right) module over a category $\C$ is, by definition a functor from $\C^\op$ (respectively $\C$) to $\Mod\ZZ$.
-More generally, a $(\C, \D)$ bimodule is a bilinear functor $\C^\op \times \D \to \Mod\ZZ$; this notion specializes to the previous two notions by taking $\C$ or $\D = \ZZ$ (meaning the category with one object $\ast$ and endomorphism algebra $\ZZ$), see \cite[\S 3.1]{gpssectorsoc}.
-By the above discussion, left modules, right modules, and bimodules are each objects of a dg categories, denoted
+More generally, a $(\C, \D)$ bimodule is a bilinear functor $\C^\op \times \D \to \Mod\ZZ$; this notion specializes to the previous two notions by taking $\C$ or $\D = \ZZ$ (meaning the category with one object $*$ and endomorphism algebra $\ZZ$), see \cite[Sec.\ 3.1]{gpssectorsoc}.
+By the above discussion, left modules, right modules, and bimodules are each objects of dg categories, denoted

 respectively.
 We will most frequently discuss left modules, which we simply call modules.
-There are canonical fully faithful Yoneda embeddings (see e.g., \cite[(1l)]{seidelbook} for a more detailed description on morphism spaces):
+There are canonical fully faithful Yoneda embeddings (see e.g., \cite[Sec.\ (1l)]{seidelbook} for a more detailed description on morphism spaces):

 and we call any (bi)module in the essential image of these embeddings representable.
 Recall that any $\C$ possesses a canonical (not necessarily representable) $(\C, \C)$ bimodule, the diagonal bimodule $\C_{\Delta}$ (defined on the level of objects by $\C_{\Delta}(-,-) = \hom_{\C}(-,-)$).